hydephp/develop/docs/digging-deeper/navigation.md

 ## Front matter configuration

 The front matter options allow you to customize the navigation menus on a per-page basis.
-The following options are available:

 Here is a quick reference of the available options.
 The full documentation of each option is below.
 You don't need to specify all the keys, only the ones you want to customize.